networkx/networkx/doc/source/reference/api_changes.rst

    Now can take list or iterator of either two tuples (u,v), three tuples (u,v,data) or a mix of both.

-   Now has data keyword parameter for setting the default (data=1) edge data.
+   Now has data keyword parameter (default 1) for setting the edge data for any edge in the edge list that is a 2-tuple.

 has_edge()